sanderDijkxhoorn/NoordhoffRepairman/README.md

 # Current state
 * Assigments using Digilino should still work.
 * Text entry questions automatically fill in if there is only one page per question.
 (You have to make a little change to each answer to make it detect you filled in an answer.
 Still working on a bypass.)
-* There are other assignments where it could grab the answers from but they are currently onlyn logged inside of the console.
+* There are other assignments where it could grab the answers from but they are currently only logged inside of the console.

 # Installation
 1. Clone this repository or click here -> (<a href="https://github.com/sanderDijkxhoorn/NoordhoffRepairman/archive/refs/heads/main.zip" target="_blank">master.zip</a>)